 About our Nonprofit Studies Programs

-UM Students, working professionals and full time national service members/alum (AmeriCorps and VISTA) interested in pursuing or advancing careers in the nonprofit sector will find just the right fit through UM’s nonprofit studies program.
+UM Students, working professionals and full time national service members/alum (AmeriCorps and VISTA) interested in pursuing or advancing careers in the nonprofit sector will find just the right fit through UM’s nonprofit studies programs.

 Nonprofit Administration Minor

 This is a stand-alone minor; a student from any major can minor in nonprofit administration.
 It is a 21-credit minor that includes 18 course credits and a 3-credit, 300-hour internship.
 The minor is available to undergraduate students who are taking on-campus classes at UM.
 The two core required classes are PSCI classes, the rest come from several different disciplines and departments.
+Visit UM's course catalog for more information.

 Nonprofit Leadership Alliance (NLA) Professional Credential